How a Pair of Blue Boxers Ended Up on Mount Kilimanjaro

 It was the second biopsy in 2011 that brought surprising and grave news: Loussia was diagnosed with stage IV prostate cancer.
 The cancer had metastasized to his right hip, and he had two enlarged lymph nodes.
 Scans also showed a small spot on the brain; a subsequent MRI confirmed it was growing.

-At that point Loussia, his wife and a daughter, who is a physician, decided to seek treatment at the University of Michigan Comprehensive Cancer Center.
+At that point Loussia, his wife and a daughter, who is a physician, decided to seek treatment at the University of Michigan Rogel Cancer Center.

-His treatment consisted of vigilant medical management and frequent check-ins with Hussain — and a promise to help raise prostate cancer awareness and funds for research.
-Hussain told Loussia about U-M’s Blue Boxer Fund, which uses blue boxers as a symbol of solidarity in the face of prostate cancer.
+His treatment consisted of vigilant medical management and frequent check-ins — and a promise to help raise prostate cancer awareness and funds for research.
+Loussia learned about U-M’s Blue Boxer Fund, which uses blue boxers as a symbol of solidarity in the face of prostate cancer.

 The mountain, the boxer shorts and the U-M fund